ExitTrance/Colemak-Mod-DH-Wide-ChromeOS/README.md

 # Colemak Mod-DH Wide for ChromeOS (QWERTY)
-Little extension to enable the Colemak Mod-DH Wide layout for ChromeOS with specifcally a QWERTY UK Layout.
+Little extension to enable the Colemak Mod-DH Wide layout for ChromeOS with specifically a QWERTY UK Layout.
+Tested and working on the Dell CB13 7310.
+Does not require the ChromeOS Developer Mode to be turned on, as far as I know.
+This can be modified to accomodate any layout, as it simply converts binded keys to some user defined text.

 ### Mod-DH Wide Layout